xhayper/COTL_API/src/content/docs/reference/food.md

     //the inner list is for the items and quantities that the recipe requires public override List<List<InventoryItem>> Recipe =>
     [
+        // first recipe
+        [   // item, quantity
+            new InventoryItem(InventoryItem.ITEM_TYPE.BEETROOT, 2),
+        ],
+        // second recipe
         [
-        ]
+            new InventoryItem(InventorItem.ITEM_TYPE.CAULIFLOWER, 2),
+        ],
     ];
-}

     // this is the "Star Rating" of the meal.
 Range: [0, 3] public override int SatiationLevel => 3;

     //this is the amount that the "hunger circle" is filled when cooking the meal.
 Range: [0, 1] public override float TummyRating => 0.6f;
+}
 ```